-9. What it have my own lawsuit against the Government and of Churches?
+9 What if I have my own lawsuit against the Government and/or Churches?

 You are included in this settlement even if you have a separate residential schools lawsuit.
 However, if you have a residential schools lawsuit currently pending in Québec see question 30 below.
 Read this notice carefully and talk to your lawyer as soon as possible to see how it will affect your rights to continue with your lawsuit.